Expungement Attorneys for Robbery Charges in Collin County

 Unfortunately, Texas doesn’t make it easy for you to obtain an expunction.
 The process can be confusing.
 Below are some questions and answers that could help you if you decide to move forward with seeking an expunction.

 What’s the difference between an expunction of my criminal record and non-disclosure?

 A non-disclosure order would prohibit third parties from obtaining your arrest or criminal record for the offense you’re seeking non-disclosure for.
-So if you apply for employment or apply to reside in an apartment, the employer or housing company wouldn’t have access to your arrest and criminal record concerning your robbery offense.
+So if you apply for employment or reside in an apartment, the employer or housing company wouldn’t have access to your arrest and criminal record concerning your robbery offense.
 Some offenses don’t qualify for non-disclosure, such as aggravated robbery that results in the injury or death of a disabled or elderly person.
 Additionally, a non-disclosure order doesn’t preclude law enforcement or other public agencies from releasing details regarding your robbery arrest, charge, or conviction with one another.

-An expunction would clear the robbery offense from your record.
+An expungement would clear the robbery offense from your record.
 Your arrest, charge, and/or conviction for the robbery offense would essentially be deleted from your record as if it never occurred.
 There are requirements that you must meet to have your robbery offense expunged.

 - Acquitted of your robbery charge